WazeAzure/PlayGround/README.md

 # PlayGround
 This is the place where I do the TEAM-UP exercises.

-Link to the Dsicord Group.
+Link to the Discord Group.
 (Indonesian) https://discord.gg/udQCBP

 Link to the Color_Adjust <br>